 Joanne isn’t exactly a blogger (at least, not a very regular one), but she’s a well-known cookbook author, cooking teacher with a regular show on public television in the Bay Area, and recently, a restauranteur opening Copita Tequileria y Comida, a seasonal Mexican restaurant and tequila bar in Sausalito.
 Here’s a list of Joanne’s Favorite Restaurants (substantial SF and Bay Area list, but also includes L.A., NYC, and more) and her Favorite Markets, Artisan Producers, and Wineries.

 Erin moved to the Bay Area a few years ago from New York City where she did photography for cookbooks, magazines, top chefs and restaurants, The New York Times, and The James Beard Foundation.
 She shares beautifully illustrated and photographed recipes and only occasionally writes about San Francisco.
 One such post is A Manhattan in San Francisco at the Cliff House, which is in my opinion too, an experience worth having!

 101 Cookbooks is an innovative and beautiful vegetarian recipe blog.
 In addition to her popular blog, Heidi writes award winning cookbooks and runs an online boutique called QuitoKeeto.
 She also always seems to be just getting back from somewhere great!
 Here’s here full list of San Francisco favorites: San Francisco: Places I Love.

-// Thanks to Heidi I learned about Primavera at the Ferry Building on Saturday mornings.
-I agree that the chilaquiles are ridiculous!
+Thanks to Heidi I learned about Primavera at the Ferry Building on Saturday mornings.
+I agree that the chilaquiles are delicious.
 I also love Green Apple Books, Rainbow Grocery, and Piccino in the Dogpatch.
-Places still to try: Udupi Palace, Terroir, Aziza.
+Still to try: Udupi Palace, Terroir.

 10) Leo Babauta of Zen Habits